eilandert/dockerized/nginx-proxy-modsecurity-pagespeed/README.md

           mod-stream
           mod-vts

-But you can do it with all modules available, ofcourse.
+But you can do it with all modules available listed on https://deb.myguard.nl/nginx-modules/, ofcourse.

 I am open to suggestions!